Bluesmobile

 The Bluesmobile is a 1974 Dodge Monaco sedan that was prominently featured in the 1980 Universal Pictures film The Blues Brothers.
 The car is described as a decommissioned Mount Prospect police car, purchased by Elwood Blues at an auction after he had traded a previous car (a 1968 Cadillac Sixty Special) for a microphone.
 The Bluesmobile is equipped with a "440 Magnum" engine and squad car package, an option offered by Dodge for the Monaco in 1974.
 It bears an Illinois license plate reading "BDR 529", a tribute to the Black Diamond Riders motorcycle club of Toronto, Canada.
 Dan Aykroyd, co-writer of the film, stated that he chose the 440 Dodge Monaco because he considered it to be the hottest car used by police during the 1970s.

-In describing the car to his brother Jake Blues, Elwood says, "It's got a cop motor, a 440-cubic-inch plant.
-It's got cop tires, cop suspension, cop shocks.
-It's a model made before catalytic converters so it'll run good on regular gas."
 The Bluesmobile has the ability to perform seemingly impossible stunts, such as jumping over an open drawbridge, flipping backwards in midair and even "flying" for very brief periods of time.
-However, its cigarette lighter does not work; when Jake discovers this early in the film, he throws it out the window.
+However, its cigarette lighter does not work, and Jake throws it out the window upon finding this out for himself.

 Blues Brothers vehicles

-Blues Brothers: Private (book) - 1968 Cadillac Fleetwood
+Blues Brothers: Private - 1968 Cadillac Fleetwood

-According to Blues Brothers: Private, published in 1980 and written by Judith Jacklin and Tino Insana to add substance to The Blues Brothers universe, the first Bluesmobile was a 1968 Cadillac Fleetwood Sixty Special license number SP2 153.
+According to the book Blues Brothers: Private, published in 1980 and written by Judith Jacklin and Tino Insana to add substance to The Blues Brothers universe, the first Bluesmobile was a 1968 Cadillac Fleetwood Sixty Special license number SP2 153.